 Also, just because it’s grass-fed doesn’t mean it’s organic.
 The grass could have been sprayed with pesticides, or the cows pumped full of antibiotics or hormones.
-Some third party labels have higher standards, so if you really want to make sure, look for a label from the American Grass-Fed Association or the Animal Welfare Approved stamp.
+Some third party labels have higher standards, so if you really want to make sure, look for a label from the American Grass-Fed Association or the Food Alliance Certified stamp.

 For this label, look for “100% grass fed” or “grass finished” beef.
 Some grass fed cows are “grain finished” before slaughter and lose the good Omega-3’s!

 Cattle must be fed an organic diet (which includes NO sewage sludge, yeah… seriously) and cannot be administered antibiotics or growth hormones.
 Just because it’s organic doesn’t mean it’s grass-fed, but should be if it says both on the label.
 Organic beef could have been fed certified organic grains, but the animals were not given antibiotics or hormones and live in a pesticide-free environment.